rodrigoalcarazdelaosa/fisiquimicamente/content/es/recursos-fisica-quimica/oposiciones-quimica.md

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 19  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 28  # Order that this section will appear.

-title = "☢️ Física"
+title = "⚗️ Química"
-subtitle = "📝 Exámenes completos"
+subtitle = "Problemas resueltos"

 [content]
   # Page type to display.
 E.g. project.
-  page_type = "EBAU-fisica-examenes"
+  page_type = "oposiciones-quimica"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.